HIQA-aligned, IPC trained, Garda vetted staff. site survey.">

 Daily, enhanced, and terminal cleaning for all healthcare environments.
 Full HIQA and IPC compliance documentation included.

 Collection, washing, and return of healthcare textiles including bed linen, towels, scrubs, and patient gowns.
-HIQA-compliant processes.
+HIQA-aligned processes.

 Managed washroom supplies, sanitary bins, soap dispensers, hand dryers, and air freshener units for healthcare facilities.